WPoets/awesome-enterprise/README.md

 * Fixed: fixed the strpos notice
 * Fixed: Invalid argument supplied for foreach()
 * Fixed: Undefined variable: template
-* Fixed: Excel was not detecting utf-8 so made changes to make ensure windows treat csv file as utf-8 encoded.
+* Fixed: Excel was not detecting UTF-8, so I made changes to ensure Windows treats the CSV file as UTF-8 encoded.
 * Fixed: Directly calling _mysqli_ function resulted in error
 * Fixed: removed the warning preg_match_all(): Passing null to parameter #2 ($subject) of type string is deprecated
 * Fixed: m.hhmm_format function had errors